ecn-aau/PUF-Selective-CRPs/README.md

 For traditional CRPs use the scripts designed for RSP CRPs, and set the pattern length equal to the challenge length (e.g., `--n-bits 64 --pattern-len 64`).

-To run single experiments for ML modelling attacks on an k-XOR PUF use one of the following (use `--help` for a list of arguments):
+To run single experiments for ML modelling attacks on an k-XOR PUF (`--k 1` is an Arbiter PUF) use one of the following (use `--help` for a list of arguments):
 ```
 python3 random_pattern_test_classic.py
 python3 regular_pattern_test_classic.py